-The new book Meltdown explores how complexity causes failure in all kinds of modern systems, from social media to air travel, and how we can prevent meltdowns in business and life.
+The award-winning book Meltdown explores how complexity causes failure in all kinds of modern systems, from social media to air travel, and how we can prevent meltdowns in business and life.

 But Meltdown isn’t just about failure; it’s about solutions—whether you’re managing a team or the chaos of your family’s morning routine.
 It reveals why ugly designs make us safer, how a five-minute exercise can prevent billion-dollar catastrophes, why teams with fewer experts are better at managing risk, and why diversity is one of our best safeguards against failure.
 The result is an eye-opening, empowering, and entirely original book–one that will change the way you see our complex world and your own place in it.

 Are you heading for a meltdown?
 Take the test

 “More and more of our systems are in the danger zone, but our ability to manage them hasn’t quite caught up.
 The result: things fall apart.”

 As systems become more complex, we are more vulnerable to unexpected system failures.
 In Meltdown, the authors examine a fatal D.C.
 Metro train accident, the Three Mile Island disaster, the collapse of Enron, the 2012 meltdown of Knight Capital, the Flint water crisis, and the 2017 Oscars mix-up, among other meltdowns, and discover that while these failures stem from very different problems, their underlying causes are surprisingly similar.
 These stories told here are a compelling look behind the scenes of why failures occur in today’s many complex systems.

 Using sociologist professor Charles Perrow’s theory that as a system’s complexity and “tight coupling” (a lack of slack between different parts—no margin) increase the chance of a meltdown.
 In other words, these failures are driven by “the connections between the different parts, rather than the parts themselves.”